COHRINT/Robot-Setup/README.md

 #### Once the eMMC has Ubuntu 16

 9. Plug the new Ubuntu 16 eMMC chip normally into an odroid.
 Attach a serial console to that odroid and your computer.
 Apply power to the odroid.
 On your computer run:
-$ sudo screen /dev/ttyUSB0 115200n81 (check a screen commands cheatsheet if you get stuck)
+$ sudo screen /dev/ttyUSB0 115200n81 (check a screen commands cheatsheet for more help with screen)

 If an error such as ttyUSB0 does not exist appears, your computer may have a differnt name instead of /dev/ttyUSB0 so replace that with the name that your computer assigns to the uart device - to find that simply plug in the device and run $ dmesg |tail and look for a /dev/tty... name that the kernel assigns it